Malika Favre: Career

 Favre did an internship for three months at Airside, a British design studio which closed in 2012.
 In 2006, she started work as an Art Director at Airside, which led to collaborations with numerous high-profile magazines and clients including wallpaper and The Sunday Times.
 She also worked for UNIT9 in 2006.
 In 2011 she left Airside to set herself up as an independent illustrator.

 Works

 Favre is an independent illustrator and has worked on a variety of projects spanning editorial, advertising and publishing.
 Her unique graphics style, mixing Pop and Op art, is featured by companies such as Sephora, Le Bon Marché, Penguin Books, and newspapers such as Vogue, The New York Times, The New Yorker, The Sunday Times, and Vanity Fair.

+In 2017, she created the poster artwork for the Montreux Jazz Festival, and continued to work with the festival in subsequent years.

 In 2021, Favre illustrated the poster for Barcelona's annual La Mercè festival.